Everyone has thought about buying a house with a pool or investing in one for their current home.

 4. Less need for maintenance

-Needless to say, the maintenance goes way down once the pool can clean itself.
-There is no need to hire any professional services or walk around in the sun trying to clean it yourself.
+The maintenance goes way down once the pool can clean itself.
+There is no need to hire any professional services or walk around in the sun to clean it yourself.

 5. Temperature Control

 Since water is circulated to clean, the water in the bottom mixes with the top.
 Irrespective of the weather, the circulation and mixing ensure that the water temperature stays consistent and even.
 Thus, it reduces the chance of you finding that occasional hot or cold spot in the pool.